core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth.md

 `func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) HasSuspendPortBounce() bool`

 HasSuspendPortBounce returns a boolean if a field has been set.

+### GetDataGroupPolicyId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) GetDataGroupPolicyId() string`

+GetDataGroupPolicyId returns the DataGroupPolicyId field if non-nil, zero value otherwise.

+### GetDataGroupPolicyIdOk

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) GetDataGroupPolicyIdOk() (*string, bool)`

+GetDataGroupPolicyIdOk returns a tuple with the DataGroupPolicyId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDataGroupPolicyId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) SetDataGroupPolicyId(v string)`

+SetDataGroupPolicyId sets DataGroupPolicyId field to given value.

+### HasDataGroupPolicyId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) HasDataGroupPolicyId() bool`

+HasDataGroupPolicyId returns a boolean if a field has been set.

+### GetVoiceGroupPolicyId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) GetVoiceGroupPolicyId() string`

+GetVoiceGroupPolicyId returns the VoiceGroupPolicyId field if non-nil, zero value otherwise.

+### GetVoiceGroupPolicyIdOk

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) GetVoiceGroupPolicyIdOk() (*string, bool)`

+GetVoiceGroupPolicyIdOk returns a tuple with the VoiceGroupPolicyId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVoiceGroupPolicyId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) SetVoiceGroupPolicyId(v string)`

+SetVoiceGroupPolicyId sets VoiceGroupPolicyId field to given value.

+### HasVoiceGroupPolicyId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) HasVoiceGroupPolicyId() bool`

+HasVoiceGroupPolicyId returns a boolean if a field has been set.

+### GetDataSgtId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) GetDataSgtId() int32`

+GetDataSgtId returns the DataSgtId field if non-nil, zero value otherwise.

+### GetDataSgtIdOk

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) GetDataSgtIdOk() (*int32, bool)`

+GetDataSgtIdOk returns a tuple with the DataSgtId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDataSgtId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) SetDataSgtId(v int32)`

+SetDataSgtId sets DataSgtId field to given value.

+### HasDataSgtId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) HasDataSgtId() bool`

+HasDataSgtId returns a boolean if a field has been set.

+### GetVoiceSgtId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) GetVoiceSgtId() int32`

+GetVoiceSgtId returns the VoiceSgtId field if non-nil, zero value otherwise.

+### GetVoiceSgtIdOk

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) GetVoiceSgtIdOk() (*int32, bool)`

+GetVoiceSgtIdOk returns a tuple with the VoiceSgtId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVoiceSgtId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) SetVoiceSgtId(v int32)`

+SetVoiceSgtId sets VoiceSgtId field to given value.

+### HasVoiceSgtId

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadiusCriticalAuth) HasVoiceSgtId() bool`

+HasVoiceSgtId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)